sjose1x/shinken/doc/source/08_configobjects/poller.rst

   This directive is used to define the address from where the main arbiter can reach this poller.
 This can be a DNS name or a IP address.

 port
-  This directive is used to define the TCP port used bu the daemon.
+  This directive is used to define the TCP port used by the daemon.
 The default value is *7771*.

 spare
   This variable is used to define if the poller must be managed as a spare one (will take the conf only if a master failed).
 The default value is *0* (master).